Save £100s Each Year With A Home Solar & Heat Pump Package

 You’ll have seen solar panels in many locations, but most notably on the roof space of some of your neighbours.
 Solar panels capture the energy from daylight and convert it to electricity that can be used to power your home.
 By installing solar panels you will be generating your own renewable energy and contributing to the drive to cut carbon emissions.

 With a focus in the UK on moving away from fossil fuel heating and transitioning to more energy efficient upgrades and other energy saving materials, low-carbon heating alternatives are becoming commonplace.
 Solar panels meet this goal perfectly are a great investment for a property if you have the right space on your roof.
-Even if you don’t qualify for a solar panel grant, you can reach out to our partner site, Switchable, for a solar panel quote.

 Solar PV panels consist of multiple cells made from semi conducting materials, which when light shines upon them, electricity is created.
 The electricity created is direct current (DC) so this is converted by an inverter to alternating current (AC) so it can be used in the homes.
 The electricity created can be used, stored in a battery, or exported to the grid.
 Solar panels can still generate on gloomy days and don’t need direct sunlight to work as they require light not direct sunlight in order to work.
 The brighter the light is, the higher the electricity output.